 Dayton man arrested by U.S. Marshals in neighbor attack is indicted

 Nov.
-6—A 46-year-old Dayton man indicted Friday had been on the run from police for a month after a violent attack of his neighbor.
+9—A 46-year-old Dayton man arrested by U.S. Marshals in Middletown had been on the run from police for a month after a violent attack of his neighbor.

 Eric Lee Newsome is scheduled to be arraigned Tuesday in Montgomery County Common Pleas Court for two counts of felonious assault.